 I’d also urge you to help older kids “own” their understanding of homelessness.
 In school or otherwise, there are plenty of opportunities to do projects that deepen their knowledge of the subject.
 I can vouch for that personally; never had I been so passionate about organ donation until I did a project about it for a class.
 My own research was enlightening and shaped my mindset about it for life.
 Similarly, studying chronic homelessness, social services or health services, or even just the number of people experiencing homelessness, can drive curiosity for our children.
 Curiosity can drive knowledge, and knowledge can drive change.

 Discussing homelessness doesn’t make it contagious, aside from planting the seed for compassion.

 Modern homelessness is painful; unsheltered homelessness (a term that simply means no shelter whatsoever) is unthinkable for most of us.
 Depending on the emotional maturity of the child, he or she might be able to visit a homeless shelter.
 Kids can pick out items to donate from home or from a store any time of year; people aren’t just homeless at Christmastime.
 In fact, I’d urge you to rethink how and when you serve others, especially during the times of year when it’s not on most people’s minds.
-There are many ways to assist people who are homeless, directly or indirectly.
+There are many ways to assist people, directly or indirectly, who are homeless.

 Dropping off or serving a meal at a shelter can be profoundly impactful for a child who’s emotionally prepared to do that.
 If the child is young or potentially too sensitive to handle it well, consider involving the child in simply planning or preparing a meal that you drop off yourself.